awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-built-in-rules.md

 ]
 ```

-For an example of how to configure and deploy a built\-in rule, see [Use Debugger Built\-in Rules for Training Job Analysis](use-debugger-built-in-rules.md)\.
+For an example of how to configure and deploy a built\-in rule, see [Configure Debugger Built\-in Rules](use-debugger-built-in-rules.md)\.

 **Note**
 This rule is not available for the XGBoost algorithm\.